cogentcore/core/docs/content/3-views/struct-views.md

 views.NewStructView(parent).SetStruct(&person{Name: "Go", Age: 35, Precision: 50})
 ```

-You can make it so that the documentation comments for struct fields are used as tooltips for the field label and value widgets by adding the type to [[gti]] and running `core generate`:
+You can make it so that the documentation comments for struct fields are used as tooltips for the field label and value widgets by adding the type to [[types]] and running `core generate`:

 ```go
 // Add this once per package: